-The default location of the main preset folder is Documents/FabFilter/Presets/Pro-R on both Windows and macOS.
+The default location of the main preset folder is Documents/FabFilter/Presets/Pro-R 2 on both Windows and macOS.
 To change this location, first copy all presets to the desired new location.
-Click Options > Change Preset Folder in the preset menu and select the new folder.
+Click Options 🌣 and Change Preset Folder in the preset browser and select the new folder.

-Note: previously on macOS, presets were stored in ~/Library/Audio/Presets/FabFilter/FabFilter Pro-R. To determine the current location of the presets folder, click Options > Change Preset Folder in the preset menu.
+Note: previously on macOS, presets were stored in ~/Library/Audio/Presets/FabFilter/FabFilter/FabFilter Pro-R 2.
+To determine the current location of the presets folder, click Options and Change Preset Folder in the preset browser.